Graphics & Illustrations

 Fundraising campaign material & calendar cover | South Asian American Digital Archive (SAADA)

 SAADA seeks to document, preserve, and share South Asian American experiences.
-For this annual fundraising campaign “Support a More Inclusive Future,” I illustrated the digital materials that were adapted for different webpages, social media, and the 2020 calendar cover.
+For this annual fundraising campaign “Support a More Inclusive Future,” illustrated materials that were adapted for different webpages, social media, and the 2020 calendar cover.

 DCC Logo.jpg